leepike/leepike.github.io/blog/_posts/2025-11-28-wittgenstein-was-a-neuro-symbolist.md

 Within the *Philosophical Investigations*, Wittgenstein anticipates the neuro-symbolic approach.
 Pure logical reasoning cannot live on its own, but for certain language-games (mathematics, software verification, business-critical logic, etc.), logic provides the structure.

-At the end of the day, mathematical proof is a social convention in which I need to convince you that the symbols and axioms represent something in the world, and that convincing is by natural language.
+At the end of the day, mathematical proof, whether formalized or not, is a "game" I use to convince you something is true.
+I need to convince you that the symbols and axioms represent something in the real world (if about software or hardware) or in the less tangible but no less real-world of mathematical objects (if about pure maths).
+And that convincing is by natural language.

 [^1]:  Russell, Stuart J.; Norvig, Peter.
 (2021). *Artificial Intelligence: A Modern Approach*.
 Pg.
 17\.